Do you suffer from acid reflux?

 The wedge portion is the part of the system that actually treats your acid reflux.

-The wedge is designed with the optimum angle to keep your stomach acid down, while actually providing you with a comfortable sleeping position.
+It features the optimum angle to keep your stomach acid down, while actually providing you with a comfortable sleeping position.

 The body pillow